joemdjossou/hymnes_sda_fr/FIRESTORE_FAVORITES_INTEGRATION.md

 ## Overview

-The app now supports storing user favorites both locally (using Hive) and in the cloud (using Firestore).
+The app now supports storing user favorites both locally (using ObjectBox) and in the cloud (using Firestore).
 This provides:

 - **Offline-first functionality**: Favorites work even without internet connection
 - **Cloud synchronization**: Favorites are synced across devices when users are authenticated